 Do everything you can to convince yourself that you tried everything.
 If the reason for the humming or buzzing sound is because of a poor wire connection or a blown speaker, a local tech store can likely repair it, or you can fix it yourself rather than spending money on new equipment.

-In most cases, your cell phone is acting as a radio, and the frequency between the two devices is causing interference.
+In most cases, your cell phone acts like a radio, and the frequency between the two devices is causing interference.
 The simplest solution is to move your cell phone away from your speaker.
 However, faulty or loose cables may also be the culprit.
 When troubleshooting fails, it might be time to replace your equipment to quiet the buzzing.